swallan/swallan/README.md

-### Samuel Wallan's github account
+## Samuel Wallan's GitHub ⚡

-Check this out if you want to see direct contributions.
-For higher level descriptions, see swallan.github.io.
+I'm currently a third year software engineering major at Cal Poly, San Luis Obispo.
+Keep browsing here to get down into the weeds, or check out [swallan.github.io](https://swallan.github.io) for a higher level description of my recent contributions.

 <!--
 **swallan/swallan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.